Seunodiase/sample-javascript-cfd/README.md

 ## Description

-This Sample Vue.JS front-end project demonstrates what a typical JavaScript (or node) CI workflow may look on CircleCI.
+This def Sample Vue.JS front-end project demonstrates what a typical JavaScript (or node) CI workflow may look on CircleCI.

 You can preview the live CI workflow for this application [on CircleCI](https://app.circleci.com/pipelines/github/CircleCI-Public/sample-javascript-cfd?branch=main).